taer7274/AttackLab/ProjectExplanation.md

         0000000000401672 <addval_283>:
                 401672:	8d 87 eb 58 90 90    	lea    -0x6f6fa715(%rdi),%eax
                 401678:	c3                   	retq

 We want to see 58 at the end of the byte sequence, because we only need the byte 58.
 We notice that there are two 90 bytes.
 These encode a nop, or no operation instruction, and do not execute anything.
 Therefore, this gadget meets our criteria.
 We note that the byte 58 is the 4th byte in the byte sequence at address 0x401672, so we need to add 3 bytes to the address in order to call the instruction.
-Therefore, our address for gadget 1 is 0x401672 + 3, giving us 0x401675.
+Therefore, our address for gadget 1 is 0x401672 + 3, giving us `0x401675`.

-Our next goal is to find a gadget that allows us to move the return value in to the $rdi register, which is the first argument register.
+Our next goal is to find a gadget that allows us to move the return value in to the `%rdi` register, which is the first argument register.
 We will need to set this before the touch3 function is called.

 Our assembly would look like this: